scottbenton/eberron/content/dm-prep.md

 1. Random Names: Exactly what it sounds like
 1. Hooks: Different threads that the party could potentially pull on

-Most of these are fairly self explanatory, but I think that the hooks and the events are potentially the two most important sections.

 Events is reserved for things that I think have a very high likelihood of happening.
-I have planned for these events to occur, and I generally have a good feel for what and why it will happen.
+I've planned these out, I generally have encounters or ideas for how they will play out and transition between them.
-Most of the time, I hopefully have a plan for how to transition the group from one to the next.

 Hooks, on the other hand, are mostly just ideas that I have floating around.
 These can vary from week to week as I plan and think.
-In the Session 12 pdf, two-thirds of the hooks are hidden because the group hasn't triggered them yet.
+In the Session 12 pdf, two of the hooks are hidden because they haven't happened.
-The remaining hook is a precursor to the Wren d'Deneith mission.
+The remaining hook is an early version of the Torlan Mroranon mission.
-As I planned this hook out further, the details and names shifted.
+As I planned this hook out further, the details of the story and names of characters shifted.

 ## DnD Beyond